paragkatkar/katacoda-scenarios-1/using-k8s-horizontal-pod-autoscaler/step3.md

 `exit`{{execute}}

 (**DEV NOTE**: There is a bug that when the `exit` command is clicked, it terminates the entire Katacoda sesssion.
-However, entering `exit` at the interactive command line exists only the cluster, as expected.)
+However, entering `exit` manually at the command line of the Katacoda terminal will exit the cluster, as expected.)

-We'll get back to working with the service shortly, but before that time we need to apply a Horizontal Pod Autoscaler to the the deployment.
+We'll get back to working directly with the cluster shortly, but before that time we need to apply a Horizontal Pod Autoscaler to the the deployment.